CRC-FONDA/A2-metagenome-snakemake/README.md

 This is a state of the art representative workflow for mapping metagenomic reads.
 NB!
 Needs an update.

 ---

 taxSBP repo:
 https://github.com/pirovc/taxsbp

+---

-**NOTE:** taxSBP requires additional inputs (merged.dmp and nodes.dmp) as well as a `seqinfo.tsv` file that has to be created specifically for each reference dataset.
+**NOTE:** taxSBP requires additional inputs (merged.dmp and nodes.dmp) which are currently not downloaded as part of the workflow.
+There is also a `seqinfo.tsv` file that has to be created specifically for each reference dataset.
 See tacSBP repo for more details.
 It might additionally be necessary to remove - and / characters from the reference file (.fasta sequence IDs).

 ## alternative_tools